bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive:  inexpensive, easy, & quick way to provide content
+	to more devices, but it lacks in accommodating for all the devices out there because it only allows for specific designs at specific breakpoints; it's better than fixed but not as  good as responsive.

+Fully Responsive:  takes more time & effort but it allows
+	for a seamless experience no matter which device is being used or the screensize; the viewport expands/shrinks through the use of media queries.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means you design/code for a mobile viewport
+	(min-width), first and then expand the layout/features as the screen space increases toward the desktop-size layout.

+Desktop first is the opposite; you design/code for the desktop
+	viewport (max-width), first; then shrink the layout/features as the screen space shrinks toward the mobile layout.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It makes using rem for accessibility easier to calculate
+	compared to using em; you can convert the rem units by the power of 10 so that 1rem equates to 10px.

 4. How would you describe preprocessing to someone new to CSS?

+It's another css language; a more powerful version of css;
+	it uses a compiler to convert its syntax into normal css.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Favorite:  being able to change code in one place
+	as opposed to many places.

+Most trouble:  learning the new syntax & file structure
+	compared to normal css.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.